walterfan/webrtc_video_chat/README.md

 Name |	Description
 -----|-----
-Moderator	| Host of the meeting
-None| the absence of a role)
+Moderator	| Host of the meeting, or administrator of room None| the absence of a role)
 Participant | Attendee
 Visitor | Guest